TritonDataCenter/hadoop-manta/README.md

 Filesystem model and it leaves us with very few divergences from the default behavior.

+This project is licensed under the [Apache 2.0 license](LICENSE.txt).

 ## Quirks / Divergences
  * There is no HDFS functionality natively implemented.
 All files are accessed via network data transfer.